stephen1cowley/additive-cad/README.md

 arXiv paper: (link coming soon)

 Additive CAD is a variant of Context-Aware Decoding (CAD) which adds the difference in probability distributions with and without context, as opposed to multiplying by their ratio.
-We achieve significant improvements on knowledge-conflict tasks (MemoTrap), as seen below.
+We achieve significant improvements on knowledge-conflict tasks (between prior LLM belief and provided contextual information) on the MemoTrap dataset, as seen below.
 Our research paper introduces a visual intuition for the particular knowledge-conflict scenarios where Additive CAD is superior to regular CAD.

 Regular CAD: